-This class is for students with a general understanding of reading music, a good sense of rhythm and movement, and excellent listening skills.
-The musical styles studied are generally of a contemporary nature emphasizing jazz, show-tunes, and popular music.
-Because only 12 students are accepted into the ensemble, the responsibility on each individual is great.
-Members of this class must learn proper use of the microphone and develop their stage-presence and performance skills.
-Performance is an integral part of this course and factors significantly in evaluation.
+This class is for students with a general understanding of reading music, an excellent sense of rhythm, movement, and intonation as well as highly developed listening skills.
+The musical styles studied are generally of a contemporary nature emphasizing jazz and popular music.
+As a maximum of 12 students are accepted into the ensemble, the responsibility on each individual is great.
+Members of this class will learn proper use of the microphone and develop their stage-presence and performance skills.
+Performance is an integral part of this course and factors significantly in assessment.